Kayaking in Antarctica

 Where can I kayak in Antarctica?

-The program is available and can be performed in Antarctica and South Georgia, during the following trips:
+The program is available and can be performed in Antarctica, South Georgia and the Falklands (Malvinas), during the following trips:

 How does the kayak program work?